Skip to content

 extends fun asSlice(self: String): Slice;

-Extension function for the String.
+Extension function for the String type.

 Usage example: